btg-mobile/mobile-challenge/README.md

 ### Error treatment

 If the user is offline or if any field is missing when he/she taps "Convert", the user will be presented a "Toast" saying what is missing.
-There is also a "Toast" everytime the database is refreshed with live quotes from the API.
-This occurs, by economy, everytime the ConverterActivity gets created.
+There is also a "Toast" when the database gets refreshed with live quotes from the API.
+This occurs, by the economy, every time the ConverterActivity gets created.

 <img src="pictures/error-treatment.jpg"  width="216" height="432"> <img src="pictures/updated-list.jpg"  width="216" height="432">